dakodonnell/astrolio/README.md

 ## 🫂 Special Thanks

-- Melissa Turner, for her feedback and for being a delight
+- My wife Melissa, for her feedback and for being a delight

 - [Bartosz Jarocki](https://github.com/BartoszJarocki/cv), for inspiring the project